BleuBleu/FamiStudio/Docs/docs/sequencer.md

 ## Custom pattern settings

-Double clicking on the header of sequencer will allow you to set some customs settings for a column of patterns.
+Double clicking on the header of sequencer will allow you to set some customs settings for one or multiple columns of patterns.
 This will allow you to change the number of notes and tempo parameters.

 ![](images/CustomPatternSettings.png#center)